 Ironically, while many customers opt into a subscription service for the deal-saving aspect, many end up spending more with the company.
-Amazon’s Prime program is a prime example of this, pun intended.
+Amazon’s Prime program, which happens to be one of the best subscription business models in the world, is a prime example of this, pun intended.
 In addition to their $99 annual membership, Prime members also spend $1,300 more per year and shop twice as often on Amazon.

 3. Low, one-time acquisition cost with increased lifetime value